-Today, the firm has more than 200 employees.
-It operates as a fee-only firm.
+Today, the firm has multiple on-staff financial advisors, and it operates as a fee-only firm.
 This means it earns fees solely from clients for services rendered.
 It does not earn commissions from third-party firms for selling annuities, insurance, stocks, bonds, mutual funds or other products.

 To meet these goals, the firm may invest your assets in a mix of the following:

 - Exchange-traded funds (ETFs)